 SADBE is a liquid chemical that is applied to the scalp.
 The dosage starts at a 2% solution which is applied to the affected area of the scalp.
 It is worn for several hours and should be washed out at the end of the day.
 While SADBE is being worn on the skin, the scalp should be protected from sunlight.
 The patient waits two weeks before the second treatment is applied, this time at 0.001% solution.

 A week later the patient returns and if there has been any itching or irritation from the previous dose.
 If they haven’t experienced any irritation, the dose is increased to 0.005%.
 If there was significant itching, then the dose stays the same, or may even be lowered.
 It is normal to experience some itchiness on the day of treatment and the day immediately following.
 However, it should not be extreme or persist beyond 2 days.

-SADBE can’t be used with topical steroids.
-It can be used with minoxidil, either the 2% or 5% solution.
+SADBE and topical steroids don’t mix.
+However, 2% or 5% Minoxidil Solution.
 It can sometimes be used with other non-steroid medications.
 You should discuss with your doctor which treatments are most appropriate for you to combine with SADBE.
-Hair growth can be seen about 12 weeks after starting treatment, although some patients report that it occurs earlier.
+Typically, you see hair growth about 12 weeks after starting treatment, although some patients report that it occurs earlier.
 White-colored hair may appear first before darker hair follows.

 Potential Side Effects of SADBE Use

 Possible side effects from SADBE are very similar to what you’d experience if you had poison ivy.
 Negative reactions to the medicine may include:

 - Swollen lymph nodes in the neck (usually not serious)